behloolsabir/behloolsabir.github.io/_pages/about.md

 ---
 layout: single
-title:  "About Me"
+title:  "Resources"
 permalink: /about/
 author_profile: true
-read_time: true
+read_time: false
-comments: # true
+comments: true
 share: true
 related: false # true
 classes: wide
-excerpt: Notes on how monotonic stacks are used to solve the problem of computing next greater intervals in linear time.
+excerpt: Listing the interesting articles and other material I came across.
+Also, a list of courses I found to be helpful in my ML journey.
 ---

-# BEHLOOL SABIR
 ## Blogs and Other Material
-* [Troubleshooting Deep Neural Networks by Josh Tobin ][article_1]
 * [Machine Learning Interviews by Chip Huyen (@chipro)][article_2]
 * [What I learned from looking at 200 machine learning tools][article_3]
 * [Machine Learning Interviews Machine Learning Systems Design by Chip Huyen (@chipro)][article_4] Interesting articles mentioned in this book.
+    * [Troubleshooting Deep Neural Networks by Josh Tobin ][article_1]
     * [Debate about science at organizations like Google Brain/FAIR/DeepMind][article_12]
     * [Hyperparameter optimization][article_13]
     * [Gradient Checkpointing ][article_14]